niiltomas/POO_G203-17/README.md

 # POO_G203-15
-Project on programming oriented to objects with another student at UPF
+Project on programming oriented to objects with another student (Inés Verges) at UPF